ATOM-STORM-6766/coreml_jni/README.md

 }
 ```

-The `$coremlVersion` should be replaced with the actual version number, which follows a format like `dev-v2025.0.0-10-xxx`.
-You can find this version number in the terminal output after running `./gradlew publishToMavenLocal`.
+The `$coremlVersion` should be replaced with the actual version number.
+You can find available versions on the Cloudsmith repository.

-Note: Make sure you have published the artifacts to your local Maven repository using `./gradlew publishToMavenLocal` before using them in other projects.

 ## Utility Scripts